How 376 old, leaking septic tanks in Manningham are contaminating Melbourne waterways

 💩 What is a septic tank?
 A septic tank is an onsite wastewater management system which treats or otherwise houses wastewater from a property, including water and human waste from showers, toilets and sinks.

-🚽 Forcing safer flushes: On November 25, Manningham Council voted to approve an updated Onsite Wastewater Management Plan, detailing actions to take until 2030 that included council officers investigating the legality of charging residents who do not choose to connect to the main sewerage line.
+🚽 Forcing safer flushes: On November 25, Manningham Council voted to approve an updated Onsite Wastewater Management Plan, detailing actions to take until 2030.

-✉️ Naughty neighbours: In areas which recently received new sewerage systems, 577 properties have decided to keep using their old septic tank systems.
+✉️ Naughty neighbours: In areas which recently received new sewerage systems, homeowners have decided to keep using 577 old septic tank systems instead of making the change to the new pipes.

 🤢 What’s the harm?
 Council’s plan outlined the risk to human health from waterways near these property owners was currently at a high level.